Mayurbhanj district: Languages

 At the time of the 2011 Census of India, 54.33% of the population in the district spoke Odia, 24.81% Santali, 7.58% Ho, 3.92% Mundari, 2.77% Kurmali and 1.34% Bengali as their first language.

-A large segment of the tribal population is fluent in Odia in addition to their native language.
-The Mayurbhanj dialect is almost the same as that of Coastal Odisha though certain tribal words for everyday objects are used, especially in the villages.
+By linguistic family, 60.6% of the population speaks Indo-European languages, 36.7% speaks Austroasiatic languages, 0.2% speaks Dravidian languages, and 2.5% speaks other unclassified languages.
+The Austroasiatic languages are mainly spoken by Scheduled Tribes, who are also fluent in Odia alongside their native language.
+The Mayurbhanj dialect, locally known as Mayurbhanjia, closely resembles Coastal Odisha's Baleswari Odia but incorporates certain tribal words for everyday objects, especially in villages.
 The native language of Santali is largely used in its spoken form, Odia or Hindi being preferred for writing.
 The Ol Chiki script is rarely seen and the Odia script is used to write other tribal languages as well.
 Bengali is used in the parts of Sadar subdivision that adjoin Jhargram district, although there is significant Odia admixture.
 Kudmali is another important language, primarily spoken by the Kudumi Mahato in the border areas of Jharkhand and West Bengal.
 Where they have significant population.
 Other tribal languages include Ho and Bhumij (sometimes regarded as a Mundari dialect).
 Lodha is spoken by several thousand people.

-Politics

-The following is the nine Vidhan sabha constituencies of Mayurbhanj district.
+Culture and heritage

+Mayurbhanj District in Odisha is known for its rich cultural heritage and vibrant traditions.
+The district celebrates two prominent festivals, Makar Parva and Karama Parva.
+The famous Chhau dance, a dynamic dance form, has gained worldwide recognition.
+Mayurbhanj District is also associated with Jhumar, a popular traditional folk song that reflects the community's celebrations, marriages, social functions, sorrows, and joys.

+Ratha Yatra

+In Baripada, Lord Jagannath is worshipped as Shri Shri Haribaldev Mahaprabhu, alongside the revered Puri temple.
+The Haribaldev temple in Baripada, built in 1575 A.D., is made of laterite stone with intricate designs.
+It features Vimana, Jagamohan, and Nata Mandira structures and is surrounded by a boundary wall.
+The temple is well-preserved and hosts the annual Car festival, during which the three deities are brought to the Radhamohan Temple (Mausimaa Mandir) for a two-day event.
+The Baripada Car festival involves women exclusively in pulling Maa Subhadra's chariot.